 For helpful nutrition resources, please refer to the trusted links below.

-Our licensed social worker can help you identify practical and psycho-social needs and direct you the appropriate physical, mental, and emotional resources to meet your needs.
-Our social worker is available at any point in the cancer continuum – from the point of diagnosis through survivorship and can provide a wide array of support including counseling, education, transportation assistance, etc. Our social worker is an integral part of your care team and will work closely with your physician and nurse navigator to develop and coordinate your individualized plan of care.
+Our licensed social workers can help you identify practical and psycho-social needs and direct you the appropriate physical, mental, and emotional resources to meet your needs.
+Our social workers are available at any point in the cancer continuum – from the point of diagnosis through survivorship and can provide a wide array of support including counseling, education, transportation assistance, etc. Our social workers are an integral part of your care team and will work closely with your physician and nurse navigator.

 As a DuPage Medical Group patient, you will have access to a Nurse Navigator to help you in your journey.
 These Nurse Navigators serve as a single point of contact for DMG patients and their families to guide through cancer diagnosis and treatment by serving as patient educators and advocates, care coordinators, system navigators, and community ambassadors striving to improve the cancer experience for each patient.
 Your Nurse Navigator can help improve the quality and continuity of your cancer care, remove barriers and help bridge gaps in care.

 - working with you to understand diagnosis and treatment options